 As a stay-at-home wife and mother, I never planned to devote eight hours a day to my sewing or pattern designing.
 While I thoroughly loved sewing for others, I was also committed to my family and did not want to rob them of precious time that could not be recaptured when my children were grown.
 With the arrival of our third son in 2001, I took time to refocus my plans and efforts for Sense and Sensibility.

 Many customers had asked me to sell copies of my patterns.
 At first I wasn’t sure about drafting patterns for a wide range of sizes, but I finally took the plunge in 1998, introducing my Regency Gown Pattern.
 The immediate success of that pattern convinced me that there was a market for wearable, historical patterns that evoke the grace and charm of times past.
 I developed subsequent patterns slowly over a period of five years, and today I have 20 patterns available.
 I am so delighted to have met ladies from all over the world who share a passion for lovely, feminine designs.
-The pattern business grew at a rate that astonished me, and I was delighted in 2005 to hand over all the order fulfillment to Heather Shank, whose family runs a home-based mailing business in my home state.
-Heather and her family fold, package, and ship all the patterns, as well as making trips to our printers and suppliers in Virginia.
-This business absolutely would not function without Heather, and she is the gal you’ll talk to if you have questions about an order, shipping, or opening a wholesale business account.
+The pattern business grew at a rate that astonished me, and I was delighted in 2005 to hand over all the order fulfillment to the Shank family, which runs a home-based mailing business in my home state.
+Kim and her family fold, package, and ship all the patterns, as well as making trips to our printers and suppliers in Virginia.
+This business absolutely would not function without the Shanks, and Kim is the gal you’ll talk to if you have questions about an order, shipping, or opening a wholesale business account.

 I’ve enjoyed sharing the vintage patterns, graphics, and catalog art I have collected over the years in my Vintage Images section.
 I love to study original garments and patterns for inspiration, and it has been fun to put up an online gallery so that others can enjoy what I’ve found.
 I also like to show off your work!
 If you’ve used my patterns to create an outfit, please feel free to share your photographs for the Show and Tell section.
 It’s so much fun to see the results of your own adventures in sewing!
 Haven’t tried sewing historical clothing but would like to get your feet wet with some assistance?
 Check out my Online Sewing Classes!